EmilePerron/php-puppeteer/README.md

 - `url`: Provide a URL to a publicly available webpage.

 ### Puppeteer launch options

+- `launchArgs` allows you to add an array of additionnal flags to the Chromium launch arguments.
-The only option available for Puppeteer's launch is `cacheDir`,  which allows you to provide the path to a directory that Chromium can use to store the cache files and other user data.
+- `cacheDir` allows you to provide the path to a directory that Chromium can use to store the cache files and other user data.

 ### Viewport options
 The `viewport` option will be passed directly to Puppeteer's `page.setViewport()`.